 Led by multiple banks of dazzling white light, and pulsing with the sounds of a hundred different audio sources held by the marchers, the parade will be a beacon for people to join.
 Those marching will propel it onwards towards Philadelphia’s City Hall, as a collective act of remembrance and a celebration of the health workers who keep us all safe.

 The parade will take place at dusk on 28 September, 2019.
-The project website www.spitspreadsdeath.com will be live in just one week’s time.
+The project website is www.spitspreadsdeath.com.
 Follow the hashtag #SpitSpreadsDeath on Twitter, Facebook and Instagram for more news and updates.

 Spits Spreads Death: The Parade is created by Blast Theory and commissioned by the Mütter Museum of The College of Physicians of Philadelphia.